“HOW TO” SERIES: v1

 – Dirt & debris from passing traffic, may have damaged it

 The gold bar(s) would go wherever you go and be kept safe.
 You’d polish and/or repair it if necessary.
-If something got split on it, you’d clean it, and it wouldn’t be handed over to anyone else without it’s value being made apparent.
+If something got spilt on it, you’d clean it, and it wouldn’t be handed over to anyone else without it’s value being made apparent.

 Make sure your candidate feels like you have their best interests at heart.
 If they are unsure about the opportunity that you are presenting to them, take time to explain in further detail.
 Maybe even get someone who currently works for the organisation you are representing to speak to them.